Home Depot: Mascot

 The Home Depot's mascot has been Homer D. Poe since 1981 when he was first used in advertising.
 Gwyn Raker, the illustrator, says, "I designed him to be a funny guy next door who wasn't intimidating."
 The Homer Fund, a for-associate charity, is named after the mascot, who since its creation, has been a part of Home Depot culture ever since.
 This includes signage, advertising, awards, and even a life-size costume for stores to rent out.
 Homer has a wife, named Daisy, and a dog, named Carl.

 Operation

 Home Depot stores average 105,000 ft^{2} (9,755 m^{2}) in size and are organized warehouse-style, stocking a large range of supplies.
 Home Depot's two largest stores are located in Vauxhall, New Jersey, which encompasses 217,000 ft^{2} of space, and in Anaheim Hills, California, where it encompasses 204,000 ft^{2}.
 The company color is a bright orange (PMS 165, CMYK 60M100Y, HEX FF6600), on signs, equipment and employee aprons.

 Contractors

-Contractors make up only five percent of Home Depot's customers but they account for 45 percent of the companies $132 billion in annual sales.
+Contractors make up only five percent of Home Depot's customers but they account for 45 percent of the company's $132 billion in annual sales.
 To address these contractor customers the company is building new flatbed distribution centers designed specifically to cater to builders that roll up in a contractor flatbed trucks.